“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Author is the only free theme featured here and has a simple, adaptable design.
 It works great for bloggers, writers, and other content creators.
 There’s also a premium upgrade called Author Pro with additional features.

-Divi is the last theme I’ll highlight.
-Its visual builder makes it capable of many designs, so it’s a good choice for anyone looking to build multiple websites.
+Divi has a visual builder that makes it capable of many designs, so it’s a good choice for anyone looking to build multiple websites.

 I hope these final tips help you to pick the best vertical menu WordPress theme for your site.
 Thanks for reading!